trimstray/nginx-admins-handbook/README.md

 ##### `try_files` directive

-We have one more very interesting and important directive: `try_files` (from `ngx_http_core_module`).
+We have one more very interesting and important directive: `try_files` (from the `ngx_http_core_module`).
 This directive tells NGINX to check for the existence of a named set of files or directories (checks files conditionally breaking on success).

 I think the best explanation come from official documentation:

   > _`try_files` checks the existence of files in the specified order and uses the first found file for request processing; the processing is performed in the current context.
 The path to a file is constructed from the file parameter according to the root and alias directives.
 It is possible to check directory’s existence by specifying a slash at the end of a name, e.g. `$uri/`.
 If none of the files were found, an internal redirect to the uri specified in the last parameter is made._

-Generally it may check files on disk, redirect to proxies, or internal locations, and return error codes, all in one directive.
+Generally it may check files on disk, redirect to proxies or internal locations, and return error codes, all in one directive.

 Take a look at the following example: